 - Faculty will notify students of when their attendance on campus will be required.

 - We have put measures in place for your safety and well-being, ensuring that all safety protocols are addressed.
 Please see the BCIT COVID-19 page for details on the mandatory procedures that have been implemented.

 Your education is our priority and we will continue to deliver the applied instruction, collaborative experience, and industry connections that you expect from BCIT.

 The CST diploma is a widely-recognized credential that is highly regarded by employers.
 Graduates emerge with the well-rounded skills essential for a career analyzing, designing, and developing software solutions.

-- Common first year sets the foundation, with the core skills you’ll need as a professional software developer – check out some of the latest first year app projects
+- Common first year sets the foundation, with the core skills you’ll need as a professional software developer – check out some first year app projects

 - Work on at least two industry projects so you’re ready to work in the real-world

 - Co-operative Education option for broader applied experience (competitive entry)